 Borrowers with poor credit may likely need a cosigner with excellent credit in order to qualify for student loan refinancing.
 But be aware that cosigners are on the hook financially if you default on your student loans.
-Be sure you’re able to make your payments on time and in full so you don’t cause any financial harm to your cosigner.
+Be sure you’re able to make your payments on time so you don’t cause them any financial harm.

 Wondering whether refinancing is right for you?
 Take our refinancing quiz to find out.
-Through our refinancing quiz, you’ll learn what plan and lenders are the right fit for you.
+Through our refinancing quiz, you’ll learn what plans and lenders are the right fit for you.

-Consider speaking to a Student Loan Planner consultant to learn about your FFEL loan forgiveness options; it’s our goal to save you money so that you can move past your student loan debt as quick as possible.
-It’s one of the most important financial decisions you will make so let us help you make the best choice.
+Consider speaking to a Student Loan Planner® consultant to learn about your FFELP options and put together a student loan forgiveness plan.
+It’s our goal to help you move past your student loan debt as quickly and efficiently as possible.
+It’s one of the most important financial decisions you'll make, so let us help you make the best choice.

-Do you have FFEL loans?
-What has been your experience with it?
+Do you have FFELP loans?
+What has been your experience with them?